scratch-css/scratch/README.md

 ### Setup

-To add Scratch in your `npm` dependencies list, run:
+To add Scratch in your `dependencies` list, run:

-    npm install @scratch-css/scratch --save
+    yarn add @scratch-css/scratch --save

 You need to import it in your CSS file afterwards: